MicrosoftDocs/win32/desktop-src/dxmath/ovw-xmvectorf32-extensions.md

-﻿---
+---
-Description: 'The XMVECTORF32 type supports the use of C/C++ initializer syntax to load floating-point values into an instance of XMVECTOR type.' ms.assetid: '159070a2-2db4-4297-bc89-66933a2541eb'
+Description: The XMVECTORF32 type supports the use of C/C++ initializer syntax to load floating-point values into an instance of XMVECTOR type. ms.assetid: 159070a2-2db4-4297-bc89-66933a2541eb
 title: XMVECTORF32 Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XMVECTORF32 Extensions